kccrs/my-portfolio/README.md

 ## Description

 This is my personal portfolio website.
-Feel free to check it out to view past projects and contact information.
-I am currently looking for employment opportunities as a front-end developer.